strozfriedberg/greppin-logs/README.md

 ### Command Line Examples

-The [command-line](command-line/) directory contains shell scripts (`.sh` files) with the commands from each CLI tool example from the presentation, as well as a [Dockerfile](command-line/Dockerfile) containing the tools used in the presentation.
+The [command-line](command-line/) directory contains shell scripts (`.sh` files) with the commands from each CLI tool example from the presentation, as well as a [Dockerfile](command-line/Dockerfile) containing the tools used in the presentation (including Lightgrep).
-To build the Docker image with the tag `greppin-logs:latest`, make sure [Docker is installed](https://docs.docker.com/engine/install/) and run the following command from the root of the repo:
+To build the Docker image with the tag `greppin-logs:latest`, make sure [Docker is installed](https://docs.docker.com/engine/install/) and run the following command from the _root of the repo_:

 ```bash
 docker build -f command-line/Dockerfile -t greppin-logs:latest .